Yleisradio/yle_tf/README.md

 Configure where Terraform [remote state](https://www.terraform.io/docs/state/remote.html) is stored.
 See the Terraform documentation for [backends](https://www.terraform.io/docs/backends/) and especially [types](https://www.terraform.io/docs/backends/types/) for backend specific configuration options.

 _Note:_ the `local` backend type is not supported due to YleTf initialization process and use of temporary directory.
-Use the default `file` type instead, which makes a symlink to the state file in the working directory.
+Use the default `file` type instead, which makes a symlink to the state file (by default in the working directory).

 ```yaml
 type: <type>        # Backend type where the Terraform state is stored, e.g. `file` (local file), `s3`, `swift`.